Year-Round Weather Conditions in Iceland + Best Time to Visit

 If you want to take an Iceland road trip during the winter, we recommend you travel along the western and southern coasts of Iceland.
 Check out our blog to learn all about everything you need to know for driving in Iceland in the winter.

 Of course, a 4x4 vehicle is crucial during Iceland’s winter months.
 The icy roads, strong winds, rain and unpredictability necessitate a vehicle that can handle those types of conditions.
-You don’t necessarily need to break your travel budget to rent a 4WD car, though.
-Our Dacia Duster is budget-friendly.
-On the other end of the spectrum, you can rent a large, spacious 4WD vehicle for travelling groups or families, such as our Toyota Land Cruiser or the Nissan X Trail.
+You don’t necessarily need to break your travel budget to rent a 4x4 car, though.
+You can find affordable medium-sized 4x4 cars but also large and spacious 4x4 vehicles for travelling groups or families.
 Which you choose will all come down to your budget and the total number of travellers.

 Iceland Travel FAQs

 What is the best time to visit Iceland?